 Experiencing life is an important part of being an artist.
 I believe creativity stems from living a life that is bursting at the seams.
 For example, when not painting, I am a professional fire dancer and a fire eater.
 This opens up a whole world of people, sights, and experiences that are a constant source of inspiration for me.
 Other inspiration comes from climbing trees, jumping in leaves, playing in mud puddles, and handling wild animals at the wildlife center at which I volunteer.
 My experiences provide both the raw material and the beautiful insights an artist needs to paint the world.

-Ultimately, my purpose as an artist is to show people new ways of thinking, living, and appreciating, especially in regards to nature.
+Ultimately, my purpose as an artist is to show people new ways of thinking, living, and relating to nature.
 Living sustainably and responsibly in our environment is important to me.
 With my paintings of nature, I hope to show people the beautiful, precious world they have.
 If I can show children and adults what is around them, then they may join me in fighting to keep what we all share.